patrick-kidger/PatModules.jl/README.md

 # PatModules.jl

 Writing modular, reusable code in Julia is harder than in other languages.
 To get access to any particular file you need to `include(...)` it -- but each file can only be `include`-d once.
-(Otherwise the definitions are evaluated multiple times, possible in different contexts, bad things start happening.)
+(Otherwise the definitions are evaluated multiple times, possibly in different contexts, bad things start happening.)
 And if a file can only be `include`-d once, then it's hard to re-use its code.

 Previous "best practice" has been to do all `include`s in some "master" global file, and have everything else implicitly assume that whatever it needs `include`-ing will in fact have been included for it.
 What a hard-to-maintain mess that is!
 You may need to get the `include`s in the global file in the right order, and you have very little way of tracking what actually depends on what.
 Not a good way to scale to projects larger than just a few files.